juxor/afaq/markdown/append41.md

 did, in fact, do.
 Finally, we need to see if the various rationales justifying these actions hold water.

 So what did Lenin argue for in **State and Revolution**?
-Writing in the mid- 1930s, anarchist Camillo Berneri summarised the main ideas of that work as
+Writing in the mid-1930s, anarchist Camillo Berneri summarised the main ideas of that work as
 follows:

-> _ "The Leninist programme of 1917 included these points: the discontinuance of the police and standing army, abolition of the professional bureaucracy, elections for all public positions and offices, revocability of all officials, equality of bureaucratic wages with workers' wages, the maximum of democracy, peaceful competition among the parties within the soviets, abolition of the death penalty."_ [_"The Abolition and Extinction of the State,"_ **Cienfuegos Press Anarchist Review**, no. 4, p.
+> _"The Leninist programme of 1917 included these points: the discontinuance
+> of the police and standing army, abolition of the professional bureaucracy,
+> elections for all public positions and offices, revocability of all
+> officials, equality of bureaucratic wages with workers' wages, the maximum
+> of democracy, peaceful competition among the parties within the soviets,
+> abolition of the death penalty."_ [ _"The Abolition and Extinction of the
+> State,"_ **Cienfuegos Press Anarchist Review** , no. 4, p.
 50]

 As he noted, _"[n]ot a single one of the points of this programme has been achieved."_ This was, of course, under Stalinism and most Leninists will